 You don’t need to fill out a card, although we’d love it if you took the p0st-installation survey from The Home Depot via email.
 Tuff Shed is committed to the goal of creating customers who are Extremely Satisfied with our products and services.

 Who do I call should I have a warranty claim?

-Should you experience a problem with your building which is covered by warranty, simply call our Customer Service Center at 1-888-TUFF-SHED (883-3743).
+Should you experience a problem with your building which is covered by warranty, simply call our Customer Service Center at 1-888-TUFF-SHED (883-3743), option 2.
 Detail the problem so they may adequately plan for the warranty repair.
 Customer Service agents will relay this information to the Tuff Shed factory nearest you to coordinate the appropriate repair/solution.
 If you chose not to have Tuff Shed paint your building, keep in mind that you will need to have proof (i.e. dated receipts for labor and/or materials) that you painted your building within 90 days of its installation, in order for your warranty to be in effect.